 Managing and maintaining the 445-mile Long Trail System is a complex task.
 Over the years, as use of the trail has risen and outside pressures such as development have increased, management of the Long Trail has evolved from merely trail building and maintenance into a comprehensive program.
 Here at the Green Mountain Club, we are committed to responsibly managing GMC conservation lands and easements by working with our neighbors and trail landowners to maintain a high-quality hiking experience across high mountain summits and working forest lands, while protecting the natural resources that make the Long Trail such a unique hiking experience.

 Volunteers are integral to GMC’s work to maintain and protect the Long Trail System.
-Volunteer Long Trail Crews are made of people of all ages and backgrounds and work for a week at a time learning how to build and maintain trails (or practicing their skills).
-Learn more about VLTC.
+Our volunteer crews consist of people of all ages and backgrounds spending 1-8 weeks learning how to build and maintain trails (or practicing their skills).
+Learn more about volunteering on a trail crew!

 Volunteer Corridor Monitors